MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Upgrading-overview.md

             -->

-The application should no be accessible from the client.
+The application should now be accessible from the client.

 ## Publish Microsoft and custom extensions

 Now, you can publish the Microsoft and 3rd-party extensions that were published in the old solution.
 For each extension, do the following steps:
 <!--
 9. Prepare to publish and upgrade Microsoft and 3rd party extensions